Arsh23/blog/content/article/cvsp/cvsp.md

 ## A caveat: multithreading in python

 If you have never worked in python or never plan to, this section might not be relevant for you.
-But I use python as one of my main languages, So I wanted to explain this briefly here.
+But I use python as one of my main languages, So I wanted to explain this briefly.

-- here difference between multiprocessing and multithreading actually matter
+In python, the difference between multiprocessing and multithreading actually matters.
 Multithreading in python is a tricky business.
-As almost everyone knows, there exists a thing called **G**lobal **I**nterpreter **L**ock (or GIL) in CPython, the reference implementation of python.
+As almost everyone knows, there exists a thing called **G**lobal **I**nterpreter **L**ock (or GIL) in [CPython](https://github.com/python/cpython), the reference implementation of python.
 Basically GIL is a global lock that prevents threads from running in more than one core, severely limiting the potential of threads and it exists because Cpython's memory management is not thread-safe.

+GIL is also the reason why threads performed so poorly in our fibonacci example earlier.

-Threads in python still work great for most stuff thats I/O bound, but if GIL is acting as a bottleneck you can still work around it. [one option is] by using the `multiprocessing` library and using separate processes instead of threads, as each process will have its own GIL and can run parallel to other processes [dont mind a little additional overhead].
-You can also use other implementations of python that don't have GIL like Jython or IronPython.
+Threads in python still work great for most stuff thats I/O bound, but if GIL is acting as a bottleneck you can still work around it.
+One option is to use processes instead of threads if you don't mind a little additional overhead caused by them.
+We can create multiple child processes to the main python process, and each will have its own GIL and can run parallel to other child processes. processes in python can be implemented using the [multiprocessing](https://docs.python.org/2/library/multiprocessing.html) library or the recently added awesome library [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html).

+Also there exist other implementations of python that don't have GIL altogether, like [Jython](http://www.jython.org/) or [IronPython](http://ironpython.net/)

-If you want to learn more about this in detail, I would highly recommend [David Beazley's talk](https://www.youtube.com/watch?v=ph374fJqFPE) on the topic.
+If you want to learn more about GIL in detail, I would highly recommend [David Beazley's talk](https://www.youtube.com/watch?v=ph374fJqFPE) on the topic.

 ## Conclusion